 Our goal is to be able to access the Raspberry Pi terminal from anywhere.

-Unfortunately the version of node.js shipped with the latest binary is pretty old.
-To download and install the latest Node please do the following:
+Unfortunately the version of Node.js shipped with the latest binary is pretty old.
+To download and install the latest version of Node please do the following:

 ssh pi@myip curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash - sudo apt-get install nodejs node --version pi@raspberrypi:~ $ node --version v6.9.2